Shifting Financial Marketing into Gear

 Word Count: The Ideal Blog Post Length for SEO and How to Avoid Creating TLDR Situations

+The great debate about the ideal blog post length rages on!
 Through the years, marketers and SEO experts have debated, discussed, and drilled down on this question: what’s the perfect word count for a high-performing blog post?

 You want to get your point across, but you don’t want to lose your audience before they take action.
 It’s a tricky balancing act indeed—but there are plenty of things to consider that will inform your decisions.